-- The reader role provides read-only access to resources within the system, a domain, or a project. - The member role is the same as reader in Keystone, but allows to introduce granularity between admin and reader to other OpenStack services. - The admin role is reserved for the most privileged operations within a given scope for managing resources.
+- The reader role provides read-only access to resources within the system, a domain, or a project. - The member role, same as reader in Keystone, introduces granularity between admin and reader to other Open-Stack services. - The admin role is reserved for the most privileged operations within a given scope for managing resources.